wagdav/wmo/README.md

 If the installation of `psycopg2` library fails, use your operating system's package manager to install the PostgreSQL libraries.

-## Walkthrough using services hosted by aiven.io
+## Walk-through using services hosted by aiven.io

 ### Create a Kafka service